Thinking About Self-Publishing? Check Out These 5 Tips

 You can host your books on both sites, but be aware that the price match feature on Amazon will lower the cost of your work on there if you chose to display it for cheaper elsewhere on the web.
-Apple iBooks also allows authors to publish directly, and this can be done especially easily via iBooks Author, but a recent change in their format allowances have made this harder for writers who work in PDF or standard EPUB formats.
+Apple iBooks also allows authors to publish directly, and this can be done especially easily via iBooks Author (discontinued in 2020), but a recent change in their format allowances have made this harder for writers who work in PDF or standard EPUB formats.

 4. Verse yourself in online marketing

 Promoting your own work as a self-publisher is an essential endeavor.
 The internet has provided a fantastic resource, which allows us to engage with a wider and further-reaching fan base than ever before.
 Things to consider when running an online marketing campaign include: